caraml-dev/merlin/docs/user-guide/standard_transformer.md

 For full list of standard transformer built-in function, please check [Transformer Expressions](./transformer_expressions.md).

 ## Input Stage
 At the input stage, users specify all the data dependencies that are going to be used in subsequent stages.
-There are 3 operations available in these stages:
+There are 4 operations available in these stages:

 1. Table creation
     - Table Creation from Feast Features
     - Table Creation from Input Request
     - Table Creation from File

 2. Variable declaration

 3. Encoder declaration
+4. Autoload

 ### Table Creation
 Table is the main data structure within the standard transformer.
 There are 3 ways of creating table in standard transformer: